MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-basics.md

 ## Bot authentication and authorization

-To summarize, to authenticate a bot and authorize it to access user's protected resources, you perform the following steps:
+To authenticate a bot and authorize it to access user's protected resources, you perform the following steps:

 1. Create a bot channel registration application.
 1. Add the registration app id and password to the bot configuration file.
 This allows the bot to be authenticated to access system's protected resources.